 Like all projects, there are bound to be hiccups along the way.
 They had originally gone with a Nature Power 2000W inverter like Eddie has in his rig, but it actually showed up damaged from shipping.
 They ended up spending some extra dough and went with Magnum MS2012 Inverter/Charger instead.
 Looks like a real sweet unit!

 I hope you find these videos helpful, I sure do.
 I look forward to meeting up with Lola and Rush down the road sometime and video the final results, including a real good look at the Magnum’s installation.
 It will be interesting to find out how they are using the system and it’s performance in real world off the grid scenarios.

-If you’d like to ask Rush or Eddie any questions they both hang out over on RV Happy Hour.
+If you’d like to ask Rush or Eddie any questions they both hang out over on Love Your RV Forum.
 I’m sure they would be happy to answer them.
 Eddie has also recently started up his own business – Mobile Homestead Solar Services.